qutorial/over-it-flows/1-basics/readme.txt

 In the Data Dump window follow an expression 'gs', pressing Ctrl+G.
 It will show you the region of memory to which gs register points.
-This region is a thread local segment storing cannaries.
+This region is a thread local segment storing canaries.

 5. The real fix